HarshPnd/Notes/rhcsaGeneral.md

 >##  `free -m`
-- lsit the available and total RAM info.
+- list the available and total RAM info.
 ---